Complexity of normalized stochastic first-order methods with momentum under heavy-tailed noise: Normalized stochastic first-order methods with momentum

 Let $\{x^k\}$ be generated by Algorithm \ref{alg:unf-sfom-pm} with input parameters $\{(\eta_k,\theta_k)\}$ given by

 Then, for any $\epsilon \in (0,1)$, it holds that $\mathbb{E}[\|\nabla f(x^{\iota_K})\|]\le \epsilon$ for all $K$ satisfying

 where $\iota_K$ is uniformly drawn from $\{0,\ldots,K-1\}$. \end{theorem}

 \begin{remark} (i) From Theorems~\ref{thm:s-rate-pm} and \ref{thm:un-s-rate-pm}, we observe that under Assumption~\ref{asp:basic}, Algorithm~\ref{alg:unf-sfom-pm} achieves a first-order oracle complexity of $\widetilde{\mathcal{O}}(\epsilon^{-(3\alpha-2)/(\alpha-1)})$ for finding an $\epsilon$-SSP of problem~\eqref{ucpb} when the tail exponent $\alpha$ is known, and $\widetilde{\mathcal{O}}(\epsilon^{-2\alpha/(\alpha-1)})$ when $\alpha$ is unknown.
 These results match, up to logarithmic factors, the best-known complexities for SFOMs with gradient clipping~\cite{cutkosky2021high,NEURIPS2023_4c454d34,zhang2020adaptive} and normalized SFOMs without gradient clipping~\cite{hubler2024gradient,liu2025nonconvex,sun2024gradient}.
-Nevertheless, our algorithm is more practical as it uses dynamically updated parameters that do not rely on knowledge of the Lipschitz constant or the noise bound---quantities that are often unavailable or hard to estimate in practice.
+It is worth mentioning that these complexity results exhibit a worse dependence on the Lipschitz constant and the noise bound than than that achieved by NSGD-M \cite[Appendix D.2]{hubler2024gradient}.
+However, the latter method employs static parameters that require explicit knowledge of both the Lipschitz constant and the noise bound, whereas Algorithm~\ref{alg:unf-sfom-pm} uses two types of dynamically updated parameters, as specified in Theorems~\ref{thm:s-rate-pm} and~\ref{thm:un-s-rate-pm}.

+(ii) As shown in Theorem \ref{thm:un-s-rate-pm}, when $\alpha \in (1,2)$ is unknown, the step-size and momentum choices---which coincide with those used in the case where $\alpha$ is known to be $2$---still guarantee convergence of the algorithm.
+However, these choices are considerably more conservative than those specifically chosen for the case where $\alpha \in (1,2)$ is known.
+In particular, they decay faster than the step-size and momentum sequences designed for the known-$\alpha$ setting (see Theorem~1).

-(ii) When the tail exponent $\alpha$ is unknown, Algorithm~\ref{alg:unf-sfom-pm} with $\{(\eta_k,\theta_k)\}$ specified by \eqref{pm-eta-theta-o} resembles the parameter-free SFOM with momentum proposed in \cite[Appendix D]{hubler2024gradient}.
-Nevertheless, our complexity analysis is fundamentally different from that of \cite{hubler2024gradient} and other existing works, as it is based on descent properties of a novel potential sequence defined in \eqref{def:pot-pm}. \end{remark}
+(iii) When the tail exponent $\alpha$ is unknown, Algorithm~\ref{alg:unf-sfom-pm} with $\{(\eta_k,\theta_k)\}$ specified by \eqref{pm-eta-theta-o} resembles the parameter-free SFOM with momentum proposed in \cite[Appendix D]{hubler2024gradient}.
+Nevertheless, our complexity analysis is fundamentally different from that of \cite{hubler2024gradient} and other existing works, as it is based on descent properties of a novel potential sequence defined in \eqref{def:pot-pm}.
+One key benefit of our analysis is that it naturally provides a per-iteration descent property for Algorithm \ref{alg:unf-sfom-pm} as a byproduct (see Lemma \ref{lem:rate-pm}).
+In contrast, prior analyses under heavy-tailed noise often lack such a result, since a descent relation for the gradient error sequence $\{m^k-\nabla f(x^k)\}$ between two consecutive iterations is not established; instead, they bound the accumulated gradient errors over all previous iterations (see, e.g., \cite[Theorem 1]{cutkosky2020momentum}).
+Building on this novel framework, we further analyze SFOMs with accelerated momentum schemes in Subsections \ref{subsec:nsgd-mem} and \ref{subsec:nsgd-rm}, obtaining the first complexity results for SFOMs under higher-order smoothness and average smoothness, respectively. \end{remark}